waterstone15/flame-lib/README.md

 <hr style='height: 1px;'/>
 <br>

-Flame is built do simplify working with Firestore.
+Flame is built to simplify working with Firestore.
 Flame abastracts away redundant boilerplate code used for typical database operations into a compact API.
 Flame also makes it easy to define and validate your data models.

 1. [Register](#register)
 1. [Ignite](#ignite)